tnadu/FA-Parser-Validator-Converter-Minimizer-CS112-Projects-1-2-3/README.md

 __Exercise 3.__ Implement a library/program in a programming language of your choosing to convert an NFA - loaded from an NFA config file, to a DFA.

+# CS112 Project 3 - DFA minimizer
+__Exercise 1.__ Implement a library/program in a programming language of your choosing to simulate the Myhill-Nerode theorem - minimize a DFA to the smallest DFA with the same level of completeness.

+__Exercise 2.__

 ## Contributor's usernames: